Australian Photographic Digital Imaging Guidelines

 Contact

-If your organisation would like to be involved in or endorse the APDIG please contact us:
+If your organisation would like to be involved in or endorse the APDIG please

 email: info@apdig.com